pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 Pushing the wheel when it stands with single pair of hands is certainly the hardest but the more inspiration, role models and sustainable habits the fewer bad ones and the less toxic routine that poison our lives.
 Physical limits, fatigue, pain, responsibilities, disabilities, health or Ego shall not stop us from getting our hands dirty, take risks and make sacrifices for the greater good.
-Knowing value and dynamics of our emotions and feelings eliminates fear or anger while enjoying and sharing the good parts with people around.
+Knowing value and dynamics of our emotions and feelings eliminates fear, sadness or anger while enjoying and sharing the good parts with people around.
 Know thyself, care for others and you shall know the universe.

 Chemistry that keeps us running is a product of our long-term struggle for ideals that reflects our ability to perceive